openstack/nova/doc/source/admin/configuration/schedulers.rst

 Prefiltering
 ~~~~~~~~~~~~

-As of the Rocky release, the scheduling process includes a prefilter
+As of the Rocky release, the scheduling process includes a prefilter step to
-step to increase the efficiency of subsequent stages.
-These prefilters
+increase the efficiency of subsequent stages.
+These prefilters are largely
-are largely optional, and serve to augment the request that is sent to
+optional, and serve to augment the request that is sent to placement to reduce
-placement to reduce the set of candidate compute hosts based on
+the set of candidate compute hosts based on attributes that placement is able
-attributes that placement is able to answer for us ahead of time.
-In
+to answer for us ahead of time.
+In addition to the prefilters listed here, also
-addition to the prefilters listed here, also see `Tenant Isolation
+see :ref:`tenant-isolation-with-placement` and
-with Placement`_ and `Availability Zones with Placement`_.
+:ref:`availability-zones-with-placement`.

 Compute Image Type Support
 --------------------------